This was the ‘Keynote Lecture’ as given at the International Congress of the Royal College of Psychiatrists, Monday 20 June 2022:

 This post is for Charlie, Antony, and Ed.

 This film presents missed opportunities, in particular the potential role of prescribed medications as risk factors for suicide .
-This film presents a timeline from 2002 to 2019 in relation to England’s National Suicide Prevention Strategy.
+The film presents a timeline from 2002 to 2019 in relation to England’s National Suicide Prevention Strategy.

 Since making this film, and it is now several years old, the National Suicide Prevention Strategy has offered no response.